Doctor Manhattan: Events of Watchmen

 At the start of Watchmen, Manhattan works at the Rockefeller Military Research Center, where he lives with Laurie.
 Rorschach informs them of the murder of Edward Blake, aka the Comedian, and warns them that all former costumed adventurers are being targeted by a "mask killer."
 Because he works for the U.S. government, Manhattan is exempt from a federal law outlawing costumed heroes.
 Manhattan dismisses Rorschach by teleporting him outside and encourages Laurie to go out with Dan Dreiberg, the second Nite Owl.
 A short time later, Manhattan attends Blake's funeral with Veidt and Dreiberg.
 He reflects on his association with Blake during the Vietnam War, and senses the presence of former villain, Moloch.

 During a talk show appearance, a reporter ambushes Manhattan with allegations that he caused cancer in his former associates, including Janey.
 Seeking solitude, Manhattan transports himself to Mars.
 The Soviet Union exploits his absence by invading Afghanistan, sparking an international crisis.
 Eventually, Manhattan brings Laurie to Mars to discuss why he should aid humanity.
 Laurie inadvertently wins the argument after the shocking realization that her father is Blake, a man she despised for sexually assaulting her mother.
 Manhattan is amazed by the improbable events that occurred to result in the birth of Laurie, a chain of events he sees as a stunning "thermodynamic miracle."
 Realizing that such a miracle can apply to any living thing on Earth, Manhattan is persuaded to return to protect humanity, rather than disregarding it as insignificant.

-It's discovered that Veidt framed Brooklyn.
+It is discovered that Veidt framed Manhattan.
 It was part of his plot to avert World War III by attacking New York with an engineered monster, killing half of the city in the process.
 Although Manhattan and Laurie return too late to stop Veidt, they teleport to his base in Antarctica to confront him.
 Veidt tries to disintegrate Manhattan, only to have Manhattan restore himself more quickly than Veidt expected.
 Upon seeing that Veidt's plan has averted war, Manhattan realizes that exposing him would be too dangerous for life on Earth and agrees to remain silent.
 Rorschach leaves intending to expose the truth, causing Manhattan to vaporize him.
 Manhattan decides to depart Earth again, suggesting that he desires to find a galaxy "less complicated than this one."
 When Veidt asks if his plan worked out in the end, Manhattan replies, "In the end?
 Nothing ends, Adrian.
 Nothing ever ends."